Motivating Your Employees Through Acceptance (1104 words)

-In these times of conflict and uncertainty, showing acceptance of your employees as fully functioning, rather than apprentice human beings is a necessary element in employee motivation.
+Motivating your employees in these times of conflict and uncertainty requires showing acceptance of each as fully functioning, rather than apprentice human beings is a necessary element in employee motivation.
 The Western Electric Company, Hawthorne Works, Chicago in a study (late 1920s and early 1930s) reported by Harvard (Mayo & Roethlisberger), detailed that American workers did not leave their personal concerns at home but rather, brought their problems to work.
 It was also discovered that employees became much more productive when they had some say or control over the issues at work that affected them.
 While these discoveries were monumental, the information was ignored in American business for decades.

 Show acceptance of your employees through validation.
 Since the time you were a child you have been in search of things that made you feel good about yourself.
 As far back as you can remember you have wanted to feel good about yourself, your efforts, and also several other areas including your work.
 Are you different?
 Absolutely not, we’re all in this together.